JulienOrain/documentation/docs/guides/ci-pipeline/jenkins/index.md

 ## Prerequisites

-To run Reliably as a Jenkins Job you will need acess to a [Jenkins][jenkins-home] server.
+To run Reliably as a Jenkins Job you will need access to a [Jenkins][jenkins-home] server.

 [jenkins-home]: https://www.jenkins.io/